kazhala/InquirerPy/docs/pages/prompt.md

 A boolean to determine if the entire style should be overrided when specifying the `style` parameter.

-When `style_override` is `False`, the customized style is merged with the default style:
+When `style_override` is `False`, the customised style is merged with the default style:

 ```python
  before